Called San Giorgio Maggiore to differentiate it from

 Cosimo de' Medici when he was banished from Florence in 1433 took

 refuge here.
-He brought Michelozzo with him who designed and built a
+He brought his architect Michelozzo with him who designed and built a

 show Cosimo's gratitude.
 This was demolished after a fire in 1614 and